hasura/graphql-engine/server/tests-hspec/README.md

   which serves as the entry point for the module.

 See the documentation for `hspec` and `hspec-discover`, as well as other modules in the `Test` namespace, for more guidance.
+As well as this, the module [Test.HelloWorldSpec](Test/HelloWorldSpec.hs) contains a skeleton for writing new tests.

 ### Specifying contexts